He Is Jewish, But Being Santa Is His Calling

 Growing out his beard gave Rosenthal the Santa look, but it was an encounter with a child the following spring that cemented his commitment to the role.

-"I was at Home Depot, and I hear this voice, and there's a father looking over, and his son had turned and saw me, and was sure I was Santa," Rosenthal says.
+"I was at Home Depot, and I hear this voice, and there's a father looking over, and his son had turned and saw me and was sure I was Santa," Rosenthal says.
 "And I walk up to him and I put my hands on my lips and I said, 'Don't tell anybody that you saw Santa buying tools for the elves at Home Depot.' "

-After that, Rosenthal continued to grow out his beard and booking more professional Santa gigs.
+After that, Rosenthal continued to grow out his beard and began booking more professional Santa gigs.

 It's a role, he says, that holds a special place in his heart.